Jazz Chisholm Player Props: Marlins vs. Reds

-The Miami Marlins, including Jazz Chisholm (.323 batting average in his past 10 games), battle starting pitcher Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.
+Jazz Chisholm -- with a slugging percentage of .581 in his past 10 games, including two home runs -- will be in action for the Miami Marlins versus the Cincinnati Reds, with Graham Ashcraft on the hill, on August 9 at 12:35 PM ET.

-In his last game, he reached base in his only plate appearance against the Reds.
+In his previous game he had a hitless performance (0-for-4) against the Reds.

 Jazz Chisholm Game Info & Props vs. the Reds